 We have already seen how this theme of the lion hunt had proved particularly attractive to Delacroix.
-The influence of Lion Hung by
+The influence of Lion Hunt by

 Peter Paul Rubens is ever present, combined with direct observation of wild animals at the Jardin des Plantes in company with the animal sculptor